SUMaC student in front of computer

 • Faster-paced three-week curriculum

-• Daily TA and peer problem solving sessions and online guest lectures
+• Live problem solving sessions and online guest lectures

 • 64 participants